My name I’m Dusti Arab. (Yes, really.) And I’m not interested in a life half-lived.

-Once upon a time, there was a poor kid from a small town who never fit in.
-She married the first boy that ever looked at her, had a baby, and ever so slowly learned to think for herself.
+Once upon a time, there was a girl from a small town who never fit in.
+She married the first boy that ever looked at her, had a baby, and – ever so slowly – learned how to think for herself.

 After a brutal divorce, she rebuilt her life from the ashes.
 She moved into the city, reinvented herself for the umpteenth time, and started creating a life she loved.

 Oh, you have heard this one?
 I’ll skip ahead.

 These days, I’m a digital marketer, an Amazon bestselling author, and an increasingly frequent globetrotter.

 This wasn’t what I expected my life to be.
 It’s better.

 I chose to stop settling.
 And I sincerely hope if you get nothing else from my work, you can say the same.